-Controlled medications are administered at regularly scheduled times of the day and evening in a specific location in the Health Services Unit known as the "pill line."
-Clinical staff delivers controlled medications to inmates in detention or segregation units during established pill line times.
+Pill line medications are administered at regularly scheduled times of the day and evening in a specific location in the Health Services Unit known as the "pill line."
+Clinical staff delivers pill line medications to inmates in detention or segregation units during established pill line times.